tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 * 300 (at the time) concurrent users
 * a simple DB query takes on the order of 30ms

 You do the math.
-We did and it wasn't pretty.
+We did and it wasn't pretty:

+1 API call = (300 users in the DB) * (5 DB queries) * (30 ms per DB query) = 45 seconds

+And, you know, Heroku times out after 30 seconds.

 Perhaps the worst part of this, though, is that this entire route could be transformed into a handful of medium-complicated SQL queries.
 We only didn't do